CTSRD-CHERI/comsg/README.md

 will build the code and run QEMU/CheriBSD-purecap.

 WARNING: By default, the `--force` option is enabled which will replace your purecap disk image.
-If you don't want to do this, set the FORCE environment variable to an empty value.
+If you don't want to do this, set (and export) the FORCE environment variable to an empty value.

 An example script setting the environment variables you need can be found in example-setup.sh.
 Modify this and source it if you want to avoid hassle :)